medic/cht-couch2pg/README.md

 We support PostgreSQL 9.4 and greater.
 The user passed in the postgres url needs to have full creation rights on the given database.

+## Tesing the entrypoint script together with the npm tests

+You can test both the code in the repository and the docker image entrypoint by runing the `docker-compose.test.yml` file.
+You first need to install the test submodules that are found in in the bash tests folder by running `git submodule update --init`.
+Once done you can run the tests by running `docker-compose -f docker-compose.test.yml up -d` and checking the tests results through `docker logs cht-couch2pg_sut_1`

 ## Example usage